dekuNukem/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 Example: GMCD is set to `xF` = 175ms and LED Duration Multiplier is set to `x4`.
 The Duration that the LED will stay on it's configured intensity is then  175 * 4 = 700ms.

+Unused Mini Cycles can be skipped from the output packet.

 Table of Mini Cycle configuration:

 |   Byte #, Nibble #    | Remarks |